 - 14 Cup Auto-drip Coffee Maker

+- 30 Cup Percolator (2 cups of coffee for 30 cups)

 - Blender

 - 4-SliceToaster

 - Microwave

 - Large Pancake Griddle (also good for frying bacon and sausage)

 - Electric and Hand Mixers

 - Large Slow Cooker / Roaster

 - Large electric fry pan with cover

 - Pots, pans, cookie sheet, casserole dishes, roasters

 - Hot Air Popcorn Popper

 - Magic Bullet Blender

-- Propane Grill

-- Propane Blackstone Flat Top Grill

-Insect Repellant: Please bring your own.
+Insect Repellant: There is some insect repellant stored in the utility room, but you should bring your own.
 Please do not spray insect repellant indoors.
 The oils make the floor slippery and dangerous and it smells bad.
 Some measures have been taken to reduce the population of mosquitos and other pests, however, this is Michigan country living and mosquitos are unavoidable.
 Deer ticks are rare on this property, but are still there as the deer walk through the property.
 Watch your clothing - if you find one, there may be more.